-The harbour-wide mean density of juvenile corals has continued to decline, and this sub-indicator remains 'very poor' (Figure 8a, Table A 3).
-In 2023 the density of juvenile corals was higher than observed in 2022 at Rat and Farmers but was lower than previously observed at the other reefs monitored (Figure 9, Table A 6).
-Notably lacking across the Harbour are juveniles of the family Acroporidae.
+The harbour-wide mean density of juvenile corals remains very low and well below levels observed in early years of the program ensuring the this sub-indicator remains 'very poor' in 2024 (Figure 8a, Table A 3).
+Notably lacking across most Mid Harbour reefs are juveniles of the family Acroporidae (Figure 9).
 High coral cover recorded at several sites in 2009 included a high representation of this family (BMT WBM 2013).
 Indeed, dead Acropora skeletons are the primary substrate at both Seal Rocks North and Manning Reef (authors pers. obs.).
 Until juveniles of this family appear and survive, recovery of coral communities at these locations is unlikely.